 If energy is the backbone of the Edmonton Metropolitan Region, then Alberta’s Industrial Heartland is its heartbeat.

-The region’s complex in Fort Saskatchewan, Alberta, is nothing short of impressive.
+The petrochemical cluster in the region is nothing short of impressive.
 A concentration of world-class energy refining and processing operations, Alberta’s Industrial Heartland is the largest hydrocarbon processing centre in Canada.

 It sits at the heart of petrochemical activity in Western Canada, turning traditional energy production on its head with new innovations, eco-friendly operations, and business ventures that are capturing international attention and investment.

 More than 40 national and multinational companies operate in Alberta’s Industrial Heartland, representing over $40 billion in current capital investment.

 It’s one of the world’s most attractive locations for advanced chemistry manufacturing and value-added energy processing.
 The range of feedstock from natural gas liquids and refining by-products mean more manufacturing opportunities than ever.